 Start reading Guy’s article below about reducing punitive approaches to behaviour

 A Self-Reg journey to reducing punitive approaches: What is Self-Reg?

 It’s been about four years since the last time my son was restrained, secluded, and traumatized in a Maryland, public school.
 What began with a promise to my son to do everything I could to make sure this did not happen to him again led to an unexpected journey.
 It started with research.
-I wanted to understand who was being restrained and secluded in schools and the impact of using restraint and seclusion on students.
+I wanted to understand who was being restrained and secluded in schools.
+I wanted to know the impact of using restraint and seclusion on students.
 I also wanted to know what we could do to stop it.
 There had to be a better way.